aptech/docs/docs/CR-pdfHyperGeo.rst

 ----------------
 .. function:: pdfHyperGeo(x, m, k, n)

-    :param x: Nx1 vector or scalar. x must be a positive number and < m
+    :param x: must be a positive number and < *m*
-    :type x: NxK matrix
+    :type x: NxK matrix or Nx1 vector or scalar

-    :param m:  ExE conformable with x. m must be > x, k and n.
+    :param m: The size of the population from which draws will be made.
+ExE conformable with *x*. *m* must be > *x*, *k* and *n*.
-    :type m: The size of the population from which draws will be made
+    :type m: NxK matrix or Nx1 vector or scalar

-    :param k:  ExE conformable with  x.
+    :param k: The number of marked items.
+ExE conformable with *x*.
-    :type k: The number of marked items
+    :type k: NxK matrix or Nx1 vector or scalar

-    :param n:  ExE conformable with  x.
-0 < k < m.
+    :param n: The number of items drawn from the population.
+ExE conformable with *x*. :math:`0 < k < m`.
-    :type n: The number of items drawn from the population
+    :type n: NxK matrix or Nx1 vector or scalar

-    :returns: p (*TODO*), The probability of drawing x marked items.
-NxK matrix, Nx1 vector or scalar.
+    :returns: p (*NxK matrix, Nx1 vector or scalar*), The probability of drawing *x* marked items.

 Examples
 ----------------
 You are given 50 hard drives, 4 of which are known to be bad.
 What is the probability of drawing exactly 1 bad hard drive if you randomly select 6 drives?

 ::

     p = pdfHyperGeo(1, 50, 4, 6);

-After running the code above, p is equal to:
+After running the code above, *p* is equal to:

 ::